Lauraduranfervenza/learning-repo/README.md

 # learning-repo
-This repository is used for learning new tools
+This repository is used for learning new languages and git